 I should be ashamed of it but none of it had to do with me or my work performance.

 Shifting in the department, budget cuts, shift in the business model, and the economy.

 None of those had anything to do with me, and none of it was anything I could control.

 I’m not the only one.

 Friends get the pink slip unexpectedly when they thought they just got a promotion.
 Former coworkers get laid off a week after “celebrating company growth.”
 We read stories about major corporations laying off thousands of people without notice.
 These things happen and it’s nothing you can control.

 Starting now will help you build the foundation you need while you’re working.
 Being wise with your side income and adding to savings (if you can), will give you some sort of security just in case.
 Even if your side hustle doesn’t become full time, you’ll be able to bridge the gap between employment while building skills.

 Side hustles sharpen your skills for the present and the future.

 Doing design work on the side helped with a full time I had, also as a designer.
 It wasn’t about stealing resources (please don’t do that), it was about taking what I did with my client and applying that to a project I did at work.
-On the flip side, there are projects I’ve worked in my full time that helped with a client project I worked during the weekends.
+On the flip side, there are projects I’ve worked on my full time that helped with a client project I worked on during the weekends.
 Let one fuel the other to make yourself better.